ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-6-writing-methods.rst

 - Reusing Code: avoid repetition of code.
 Reuse code by putting it in a method and calling it whenever needed.
 - Maintainability and Debugging: smaller methods are easier to debug and understand than searching through a large main method.

 Let's look at an example with lots of repetition of code and create methods to reduce the repetition of code.
+You can sing along here https://www.youtube.com/watch?v=Di23O5cN4ZU&ab_channel=Rock%27NLearn .